pubnub/pubnub-goinstant/blog.md

 ## Rooms, Keys, Channels and Users

 Keys in GoInstant are basically DataSync objects in PubNub, and Channels are, well, channels too in PubNub.
 One notable difference is that Rooms in GoInstant are *namespaces* for Keys and Channels.
 Meaning that Keys and Channels "belong to" Rooms (or Rooms "have" Keys and Channels).

 In PubNub we don't have that abstract container of a Room or enforce that abstraction.
 This means that the pubnub-goinstant wrapper has to take that into consideration and avoid name collisions for Keys and Channels.
 We solve this by creating a prefix for Keys and Channels based on the room name.
 So the "root" of Keys and Channels that are on a room ("/") are actually ROOM::[roomName] so the lobby room is actually ```ROOM:::lobby```.
-The users Key ```room.self()``` is a Key that is at ```ROOM:::lobby.'.users'``` and if you created a Channel on the room called ```/chat``` the actual channel that is subscribe to is ```ROOM:::lobby.chat```.
+The users Key ```room.self()``` which in GoInstant would be ```/.users/{userId}``` is translated to a Key that is at ```ROOM:::lobby.'.users'``` and if you created a Channel on the room called ```/chat``` the actual channel that is subscribe to is ```ROOM:::lobby.chat```.

+For users of pubnub-goinstant, you of course don't need to know or worry about how the library controls the namespace as it is handled automatically.
+However, if you are exporting and importing your Key data from GoInstant to PubNub, it's helpful to know where to put the data!!

 In GoInstant because there isn't a Presence feature like PubNub has, they simulate it through the users Key ```room.self()``` as a DataSync object.
 In PubNub we have Presence, and it is extremely fast.
 So when a Room is joined, we actually subscribe to that room as it's own channel ```ROOM:::lobby``` to handle the ```join``` and ```leave``` events rather than use the ```room.self()``` Key and DataSync.
 While technically that channel can also send and receive messages like any other channel, we ignore them to maintain the Room abstraction.